 The Columbia Valley Landfill remains open during the COVID-19 pandemic.
 Including recycling programs, yard and garden waste, metal bins, etc. The blue textile bins and Reuse Centre will be closed until further notice.
 While visiting this facility, please make sure to maintain appropriate physical distance (2m/6 ft).
 During this time this facility may be busier than usual.
 Please be patient, and keep your trips limited to only what is necessary.

-The Columbia Valley Landfill is located on Windermere Loop Road and services the entire Columbia Valley.
+The Columbia Valley Landfill is located at 1875 Windermere Loop Road, 2.5 km East on Windermere Loop Road from Highway 93.

 9:00 am - 6:00 pm seven days a week

 (closed Family Day, Thanksgiving Day, Remembrance Day, Christmas Day and New Year's Day)

 If you have questions regarding disposal or about the site please contact the Environmental Services Secretary at: 250-489-6900 or send email to email@example.com